-In November 2017, BACP met with senior representatives of the Greater Manchester Health and Social Care Partnership (GMHSCP), the organisation tasked with delivering the historic reconfiguration of Manchester’s health and social care systems.
+In November 2017, we met with senior representatives of the Greater Manchester Health and Social Care Partnership (GMHSCP), the organisation tasked with delivering the historic reconfiguration of Manchester’s health and social care systems.

-We agreed to work together on the delivery of the new Greater Manchester Mental Health Strategy, a key part of their extensive Health and Social Care plan.
+We agreed to work together on the delivery of the new Greater Manchester Mental Health Strategy, a key part of their extensive £6 billion Health and Social Care programme.
 They see counselling and psychotherapy as critical interventions and we have a unique opportunity to help shape their plans.

-To help us develop practical plans, we need BACP members in Greater Manchester to provide details of their current work and future aspirations.
-This information will be used to help us identify the opportunities and the challenges, and will inform the implementation of the Strategy.
+To help us develop practical plans, we asked BACP members in Greater Manchester to provide details of their current work and future aspirations.
+This information will help us identify the opportunities and the challenges, and will inform the implementation of the Strategy.

 Over 280 members in Greater Manchester took part in a workplace survey to help us understand: